HilarioNengareJr/student-rental-site/README.md

 # StudentRenting.com
-A student guide site, its meant to offer easy access to house hunting, networking, travelling and other everyday student needs.
+is a site catering for student accommodation needs, its meant to offer easy access to house hunting online insead of physical effort.

-sample of what the site will be after finishing it.
+Have a peek,

 Home Page: